NULL-CALPOLY/CSC_308-309_NULL/README.md

 2. Label it as MONGODB_URI = "connection_string"

 3. make sure before doing git add, that you have .env in the gitignore file

+# Database Tutorial

+1. npm start to run this thing (or node backend/backend.js)

+/users for users
+/logins for credentials
+/(users or logins)/:id for id search
+/(users or logins)/search/(catagory)/(whatever) for search, CASE SENSITIVE
+  - for multiple inputs in (whatever), seperate by comma
+    - Ex. /users/search/interests/balling,dunking
+  - for spaces use %20
+    - Ex. /users/search/name/LEBRON%20JAMES

+If there's bugs, fix if you can.
+Otherwise just dm Brian.
+Feel free to ask Brian for more information, although information about code is commented Please feel free to add additional features